slipstream8125/lugfetch/README.md

 - [ ] Fetch the info dynamically (most likely borrow the scraping script from an existing fetch program)
 - [ ] Document the code
 - [ ] Configuration file
+- [ ] Optimize the script cause its relatively slow as of now

 ## Contributing